The categories below feature policy information about some of the most common accommodation requests.

 Role of Accommodations

-The Office of Academic Accessibility works, individually, with students with disabilities to identify barriers and provide reasonable accommodations and meaningful access.
+The Office of Accessibility works, individually, with students with disabilities to identify barriers and provide reasonable accommodations and meaningful access.

 Learn More